 About Samantha Barnes

-In 2004 I became a wife and then a mum.
-Alongside spooning in baby food and doing all the things essential to keeping our babies warm, fed and happy (a very tough assignment for at least the first five years) I wasn't so much painting, more grabbing a few precious single minutes in which I could draw quick sketches - I found it all painfully slow in the minute by minute - but now it turns out that those years actually whizzed by and now I miss them muchly and those drawings are my most treasured items - along with my children of course!
+In 2004 I became a family girl..
+Alongside spooning in baby food and doing all the things essential to keeping our babies warm, fed and happy (a very tough assignment) I wasn't so much painting, more grabbing a few precious single minutes in which I could draw quick sketches - I found it all painfully slow in the minute by minute - but now it turns out that those years whizzed by and those drawings are my now my most treasured items - along with my children of course!

 As the children grew, I gained time and began to paint again.
-I began to take part in Open Studio Shows and manageable events and once again started selling my work.
-Slowly slowly catchy monkey.
+I began to take part in various Open Studios and local events - once again selling my work regularly.

 I hope you enjoy your visit and thank you for reading.